bjongbloedt/huma-default-validation-bug/readme.md

 2. Note the first address that comes through works correctly and has "US" assigned
 3. Note the second address that resolves has empty string ""

+Same issue occurs on the struct passed into the request when looking at i.Body.Away.CountryCode

 ```
 http://localhost:8888/test